• Skip to primary navigation

 • Chilli flakes - This is optional, but we like the kick of spice it gives.

 • Garlic - Freshly crushed is best.
-Try to crush it in to an almost fine paste so that it is evenly distributed amongst the olives.
+Try to crush it into a fine paste so that it is evenly distributed amongst the olives.

 One: Put the olives into a large bowl.